JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 | Stores and preserves data | A data repository archives deposited data in a fashion that renders it usable at present and also years (or even decades) in the future.
 This occurs through replication (backups), migration, and processes that ensure integrity/fixity.
 Some repositories even provide emulation.
 Alternative/complementary tool: Working storage systems, archival storage |
 | Sets standards and curates data | A data repository provides formal or informal rules for keeping data organized and well described so that it can be used.
 This may involve using community metadata standards or setting *de facto* standards.
 Alternative/complementary tool: Data policies, DMSPs, data SOPs, etc. |

+Among the advantages of sharing data through a data repository is that the repository handles the difficult job of ensuring that the data can be found.
+In practice, that typically means issuing an identifier for the data that can be included in journal articles.

 Many data repositories issue **persistent identifiers (PIDs)** to deposited data.
 This term is used in slightly different ways throughout the data sharing community, but a PID can be generally understood as a digital identifier that permanently and unambiguously identifies a digital object or an individual.

 For American readers of this guide, think of a PID as a dataset’s social security number.
 The most common PID for data is probably the digital object identifier or DOI, but there are a whole family of data-related identifiers including ARKs and PURLs.